Bhawneet-0371/facial_attendance_system/README.md

   - [x] Show attendence log on home for particular day
   - [ ] Recreate a HTML , bootstrap boilerplate and remove unwanted code
   - [ ] Show date and day on home page
-  - [ ] Company name should be visible on home page
-  - [ ] Show list of total Employee on home page
-  - [ ] Create a Admin panel
-  - [ ] Give various rights to admin
-  - [ ] Work on UI

 ## Features
 - Adding a New User